iv21dk/web-architecture/README.md

 * Search items in data collection by part of long text.
 * Retrieve full item data with related entities and collections.

 This actions is executed for all supported DBMS (currently is Postgresql and MongoDB) and measured what time server spend for each action.
 All measurements is saved in the test.
-Data base volume is fixed in each test in starting one.
+Data base volume is fixed on each test starting.
 Only one test can be started simultaneously.
 Test is stoped automatically in one minute after starting.
 But the user can forcibly cancel this.

 ## Reports